Bobby Mitchell: College career

 Instead of playing professional baseball, Mitchell chose to attend the University of Illinois at Urbana-Champaign, which he picked from a host of schools that offered him scholarships.
 He played college football for the Illinois Fighting Illini and had a particularly good sophomore year.
 At the beginning of the 1955 season, he was behind junior Harry Jefferson on the depth chart.
 Seven games into the season, Jefferson went down with an injury, and Mitchell took over at one of the halfback spots.
 The first time he handled the football, he ran 64 yards for a touchdown.
 Though he entered in the third quarter, Mitchell gained 173 yards in 10 carries, and the Illini upset third-ranked Michigan, 25–6.
 He gained more than 100 yards in each of the final two games of the season, when he also played as a defensive back.
 That year, he averaged a record 8.6 yards per rush.

 As a junior in 1956, Mitchell did not see the field much due to a knee injury.
 After his senior season, he was invited to play in the College All-Star Game, where he got behind defensive back, James David on an 84-yard touchdown reception, and then scored again on an 18-yard pass from Jim Ninowski.
 The All-Stars' upset the Detroit Lions, 35–19, and Mitchell and Ninowski shared game MVP honors.
 Mitchell was named first-team All-Big Ten football in 1955 and second-team status in 1957.
 He was named to The Pigskin Club Honor Roll by The Pigskin Club of Washington, D.C.

 Mitchell was even more successful in track.
 In February 1958, he set an indoor world record (one that lasted only six days) with a 7.7 mark in the 70-yard low hurdles.
+He was the runner-up in the long jump at the 1958 NCAA Track and Field Championships.
 In the Big Ten championships, he scored 13 points and helped Illinois win the title.
 Mitchell was unsure whether he wanted to pursue a career in football or track.
 Even though the 1960 Summer Olympics were still two years away, he had his sights set on competing on the American team.
-However, Browns head coach Paul Brown offered to pay him $7,000 during his rookie season and was able to convince Mitchell to play football instead of participating in the Olympics.
+However, Cleveland Browns head coach Paul Brown offered to pay him $7,000 during his rookie season and was able to convince Mitchell to play football instead of participating in the Olympics.